2004 Saxony state election

 The 2004 Saxony state election was held on 19 September 2004 to elect the members of the 4th Landtag of Saxony.
 The incumbent Christian Democratic Union (CDU) government led by Minister-President Georg Milbradt lost its majority.
 The CDU subsequently formed a grand coalition with the Social Democratic Party (SPD), and Milbradt was re-elected as Minister-President.

+The Far Right National Democratic Party of Germany (NPD) won 12 seats.
+This is the first time since the 1960s that the party had seats in a state parliament.

 Parties

 The table below lists parties represented in the 3rd Landtag of Saxony.